 In addition to the wheat flour, whole grain bread contains the nutritional benefits of the whole grains they contain.
 Not all whole grains are a good source of fibre, so be sure to check the label for the exact nutritional content

 Gluten Free Bread

-Unless you have Celiac disease or have a known gluten intolerance, there is really no need to avoid eating gluten.
+Unless you have Celiac disease or have a known gluten intolerance, there is really no need to avoid eating gluten, so take a look at other types of bread.
 Gluten free diets are sometimes associated with weight loss, however this is more likely attributed to improved diet quality (increased fresh produce and decreased processed food) rather than the ‘elimination’ of gluten itself.
-While gluten free bread alternatives are available for those who need it, be aware that gluten free breads may be made from corn starch or rice starch which have a naturally higher glycemic index (GI) and a low fibre content.
+While gluten free alternatives are available for those who need it, be aware that gluten free breads may be made from corn starch or rice starch which have a naturally higher glycaemic index (GI) and a low fibre content.

-Rather than traditional ‘wheat’ flour, there are now many other flour options for the production of bread.
-Educate yourself on the different nutritional qualities of the different types of flour to find the bread that best suits your need.
+Rather than traditional ‘wheat’ flour, there are now many other flour options.
+Educate yourself on the different nutritional qualities of the different types of flour to find the one that best suits your need.
 For example, oat flour and chickpea flour tend to have a high nutritional value and flours such as tapioca flour are basically pure starch.

 In summary, there are many types of bread that can be enjoyed in moderation as a part of a healthy, balanced diet.
-When you are selecting your bread, be sure to read the nutritional label and choose bread that is high in fibre.
-Avoid any bread that seems to have a long list of ingredients – this is a sure fire sign that extra additives have been included.
-The main ingredients in bread should be flour, water, yeast, salt and not much else!
+When you’re selecting, be sure to read the nutritional label and choose bread that is high in fibre.
+Avoid those that seem to have a long list of ingredients – this is a sure fire sign that extra additives have been included.
+The main ingredients should be flour, water, yeast, salt and not much else!